 1. Prepare a baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
 Coarsely chop the chocolate sandwich cookies and set them aside in a bowl for now.

 2. Wash and dry the apples carefully.
-Remove the stems, and stick the skewers firmly in the stem ends.
+Remove the stems, and stick wooden skewers firmly in the stem ends.

 3. Place the unwrapped caramels and the water in a microwave-safe bowl.
 Microwave for 1 minute, then stir, then microwave for an additional minute or until completely melted.